OndrejTuma/CKAD/useful_commands.md

   KEY: encodedvalue
 ```

-### Service
+### Service (svc)

 Like a virtual server inside a node.
-It has its own IP address inside the cluster and that IP is called the cluster IP of the service
+It has its own IP address inside the cluster
+and that IP is called the cluster IP of the service

 ```yaml
 apiVersion: v1